 All of this free stuff is probably lying around your home already.

-Scratch building natural terrain pieces
+Scratch building natural landscape terrain pieces

 Not all wargaming terrain needs to be urban, or human made.
 In fact, most pitched battles do play out on fields with natural formations, such as hills and rocky cliffs.